Reading time: ( words)

 And these are the only national airports in the Galapagos that you can arrive in:

-The Mariscal Sucre International Airport was named the 2016 “World Travel Award Winner” for the third year in a row in the category of South America’s Leading Airport.
-This is a highly sought-after award in the global community and is considered to be the “Oscar” of the airport industry.
+The Mariscal Sucre International Airport was named the 2016 “World Travel Award Winner” for the third year in South America’s Leading Airport category.
+This is a highly sought-after award in the global community and is considered the “Oscar” of the airport industry.

 An exterior view of Quito’s Mariscal Sucre Airport

-There are a variety of free services available at the Mariscal Sucre International Airport, including self-check-in, charging stations, free Wi-Fi, and even a small children’s play area.
+Various free services are available at the Mariscal Sucre International Airport, including self-check-in, charging stations, free Wi-Fi, and even a small children’s play area.
 The VIP Lounge at the Mariscal Sucre Airport offers flyers a luxurious and quiet place to enjoy snacks, refreshments, and a collection of reading material.

 There are lots of things to keep you busy at the airport while you wait for your connecting flight.
-There’s an assortment of shops for you to browse as well as several different restaurants.
-The restaurants include both South American eateries as well as popular American franchises, including the only Outback Steakhouse in all of Ecuador!
+Many waiting areas are available, along with VIP lounges.
+There’s an assortment of shops for you to browse and several different restaurants.
+The restaurants include both South American eateries and popular American franchises, including the only Outback Steakhouse in Ecuador!

 Flight time to the Galapagos from this airport: Approximately 1 hour and 45 minutes.

 Jose Joaquin de Olmedo International Airport is the closest major airport to the Galapagos.
-If you opt to fly from here, your flight will be a slighter shorter (a non-stop!) journey to the Enchanted Isles.
+If you fly from here, your flight will be a slighter, shorter (non-stop!) journey to the Enchanted Isles.

-This airport has received many awards, including being one of the Best Airports in South America awarded by Airports Council International.
-That’s not a surprise once you read the facts: it’s open 24 hours a day and offers nonstop international flights.
-It also has many connecting flights that go to several different countries in South America, which makes it a gateway for accessing the rest of the continent.
+This airport has received many awards, including one of the Best Airports in South America, awarded by Airports Council International.
+That’s not a surprise once you read the facts: it’s open 24 hours a day and offers non-stop international flights.
+It also has many connecting flights that go to several countries in South America, making it a gateway for accessing the rest of the continent.

 A snapshot of Guayaquil’s airport from the outside.

-One of the main reasons why people traveling to the Galapagos use the Jose Joaquin de Olmedo International Airport is because of the slightly shorter flight time.
-There are also many luxurious items such as Wi-Fi internet available at the airport that allow flyers to spend their time here more comfortably.
+One of the main reasons people traveling to the Galapagos use the Jose Joaquin de Olmedo International Airport is the slightly shorter flight time.
+Many luxurious items, such as Wi-Fi internet at the airport, allow flyers to spend their time here more comfortable.
 Many waiting areas are available, along with VIP lounges.